Microbiology and Immunology

 This program awards:

-Immunology research focuses on autoimmune diseases, macrophage function, T cell development, antigen processing and presentation, viral immunity, immunotoxicology and vaccine development.
+Immunology research focuses on autoimmune diseases, macrophage function, T and B cell function, T and B cell function, K cells, angiten processing and presentation, viral immunity, immunotoxicology, and vaccine development.
 A central theme is understanding how the immune system prevents or causes diseases.

 Research is conducted at the molecular, biochemical, genetic and population levels with goals of developing vaccines and therapeutics of infectious diseases.